rakinhaider/Inherent-AI-Bias/README.md

 ## Reference
 <a id="1" href="https://arxiv.org/abs/2105.04534">[1]
-Zhou, Y., Kantarcioglu, M., & Clifton, C. (2021).
 Improving Fairness of AI Systems with Lossless De-biasing. arXiv preprint arXiv:2105.04534.</a>